-The Cheyenne Regional Medical Center Nurse Residency Program application is now closed and will reopen April 2, 2018.
+The Cheyenne Regional Medical Center Nurse Residency Program application cycle is now open.

 What is the Nurse Residency Program?